Christian Living

 Contentment doesn’t mean practicing stoicism—enduring pain or hardships without complaining and displaying feelings.
 Being content does not require us to be happy all the time or numb ourselves to the struggles and desires of life.
 We can still desire things we do not have (if these desires are not sinful) or crave relief from our troubles.

-SEE ALSO: Cultivating Contentment: The Fruits of Discontentment
+SEE ALSO: Cultivating Contentment: The Excellencies of Biblical Contentment

 When Paul was afflicted with his mysterious thorn in the flesh, he was not stoic about it.
 Instead, he fervently pleaded with God to remove it.
 In his letter to the Philippians, Paul expressed contentment with being in prison for Christ’s sake.
 Yet, he also yearned to be with the Philippians, to encourage them in their faith, and to continue his work for Christ.